The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Introduction and statement of results

 where $\beta_3(\A)$ is an integer between $0$ and $2$ that depends only on $L_{\le 2}(\A)$. \end{theorem}

 As we shall explain below, the combinatorial invariant $\beta_3(\A)$ is constructed from the mod $3$ cohomology ring of $M(\A)$.
-Formula \eqref{eq:delta23} was previously established in \cite{MP} in the case when $\A$ is a subarrangement of rank at least $3$ in a non-exceptional Coxeter arrangement.
-In this wider generality, our theorem recovers, in stronger form, the following result of Libgober \cite{Li}: under the above assumption on multiplicities, the question whether $\Delta_{\A}(t)=(t-1)^{\abs{\A}-1}$ can be decided combinatorially.
+Our theorem implies at once a result of Libgober (\cite[Theorem 1.1]{Li}), which states that, under the same assumption on multiplicities, the question whether $\Delta_{\A}(t)$ equals $(t-1)^{\abs{\A}-1}$ or not can be decided combinatorially.
+Our result is much stronger, in that it gives a completely combinatorial formula for the polynomial $\Delta_{\A}(t)$, by showing that the cyclotomic factor $\Phi_3(t)$ appears with multiplicity $e_3(\A)=\beta_3(\A)$, and also by showing that this multiplicity can be at most $2$.